Asia shares edge higher, oil tumbles to four-year low

 On Wall Street, stocks rose on Wednesday thanks to gains in tech shares, with the S&P 500 and Dow industrials closing at records despite disappointing U.S. economic data.

-Durable goods orders, a measure of business spending plans, fell for a second straight month, consumer spending rose less than expected and new home sales also unexpectedly fell.
+Durable good orders, a measure of business spending plans, fell for a second straight month, consumer spending rose less than expected and new home sales also unexpectedly fell.

-A separate report from the Labor Department showed initial claims for state unemployment benefits last week were above 300,000 for the first time since early September.
+A separate report from the Labor Department showed initial claims for state unemployment benefits rose above the 300,000 threshold last week for the first time since early September.

-Still, the common currency is likely to be hemmed in by expectations that the ECB could start buying sovereign debt, as other major central banks have done.
+Still, the common currency is likely to be hemmed in by expectations that the ECB could start buying sovereign debt just as some of the world's major banks have done.

 Vitor Constancio, the central bank's vice president, said on Wednesday the ECB might decide to do so as early as the first quarter of next year, in the clearest indication yet from an ECB policymaker on the timing of any quantitative easing.